dwesterwick/SPTQuestingBots/README.md

 **Known Issues for Initial PMC Spawns:**
 * Rogue and Raider spawning doesn't work correctly
 * In maps with a high number of max players (namely Streets), Scavs don't always spawn when the game generates them
+* In maps with a high number of max players (namely Streets), performance can be pretty bad
 * Noticeable stuttering for the first few seconds of the raid
 * Only solo PMC's spawn